The Fairly OddParents: Voice cast

-Recurring voice actors include Jim Ward, Rob Paulsen, Dee Bradley Baker, Tom Kenny, Eric Bauza, Jason Marsden, Jeff Bennett, Dionne Quan, Gary LeRoi Gray, Kevin Michael Richardson, Frankie Muniz, and Ibrahim Haneef Muhammad.
+Recurring voice actors include Jim Ward, Rob Paulsen, Dee Bradley Baker, Tom Kenny, Jason Marsden, Jeff Bennett, Dionne Quan, Gary LeRoi Gray, Kevin Michael Richardson, Frankie Muniz, and Ibrahim Haneef Muhammad.

 Throughout its run, celebrities who have guest starred on The Fairly OddParents include Adam West, Jay Leno, Norm Macdonald, Mary Hart, Chris Kirkpatrick, Alec Baldwin, Ben Stein, Jackie Mason, Jason Bateman, Laraine Newman, Gilbert Gottfried, Michael Clarke Duncan, Brendan Fraser, Patrick Warburton, Julie Chen, Gene Simmons, Paul Stanley, Tom Arnold, Dana Carvey, and Scott Hamilton.

 Production history

 Development and Oh Yeah!
 Cartoons (1997–2001)

 Prior to the creation of The Fairly OddParents, Butch Hartman was working at Cartoon Network on Dexter's Laboratory and Johnny Bravo.
-In 1997, Fred Seibert contacted Hartman about pitching ideas for Seibert's new company, Frederator Incorporated, as a part of their Oh Yeah!
+In 1997, Fred Seibert contacted Hartman to come over to his new company, Frederator Incorporated, to help pitch ideas as a part of their Oh Yeah!
 Cartoons series which the studio was developing for Nickelodeon.
 Hartman initially declined the offer.
 Several months later, Johnny Bravo finished and Hartman decided to create his own series instead of going back to working for other studios.

 Hartman started developing his own series by drawing a picture of a little boy who would become Timmy Turner.
 Hartman was originally going to name him Mike, after his brother Mike Hartman, but they had a fight that day, so Hartman named him after his other brother Timmy Hartman instead.
 Hartman wanted Timmy to be able to go anywhere because he never wanted to be stuck for a story transition.
 Hartman was originally going to give Timmy science powers, but decided against it due to Dexter's Laboratory having recently come out.
 Instead, he decided to give Timmy a magic friend.
-He drew Wanda first and then decided that she needs someone to talk to other than Timmy, and that was when he drew Cosmo.
+He drew Venus (later renamed Wanda) first and then decided that, because he had never heard of a fairy godfather before, to draw Cosmo.
 After coming up with the entire premise for the cartoon in about fifteen minutes, Hartman first pitched the idea to Hanna-Barbera and then to Cartoon Network, both of whom turned it down.
 Hartman then went back to Seibert at Nickelodeon and successfully pitched it to them for Oh Yeah!
 Cartoons.